jro1311/linux_docs/documentation/linux_journey.md

     - Compression does not work everywhere
 - **July 16, 2025: Switched from Fedora Workstation to CachyOS (KDE Plasma), then Fedora (KDE Plasma)**
     - Steam failed to launch on CachyOS
+    - LACT couldn't connect with service using system package on CachyOS
 - **Current Distro: Fedora (KDE Plasma)**

 ## Distros